saiteja-d/circuit_stem/README.md

 ## 🔮 Future Improvements and Refactoring

 This section outlines potential areas for improving and refactoring the codebase.
-These are great opportunities for new contributors to get familiar with the project.
+These are great opportunities for new contributors to get familiar with the project. older

 ### 1. Consolidate State Management Approach